 I have this phrase framed in my office, and it's a huge motivator for me.

 I've always been one who loves setting goals, challenging myself, and staying busy.
-I wanted to dedicate a blog post to this topic because it's a huge part of how I ended up becoming a Wedding Photographer.
+I wanted to dedicate a blog post to this topic because it's how I ended up becoming a Wedding Photographer.

 I have enjoyed working multiple jobs at the same time ever since high school.
 I remember working the late closing shifts at Starbucks, then waking up early for class, then racing off to my brother's house to go do sales calls in his office for his painting company at the time.
 He would have a list of calls for me to make, as well as some admin tasks to get my hours clocked in.
 I attribute a lot of my hard working lifestyle to watching him run his own business while I was deciding which career path to take.